wacncontent/CustomizeTool/output/articles/storage/storage-table-design-guide.md

 | Size of the **RowKey** | A string up to 1 KB in size |
 |Size of an Entity Group Transaction | A transaction can include at most 100 entities and the payload must be less than 4 MB in size.
 An EGT can only update an entity once. |

-For more information, see [Understanding the Table Service Data Model](http://msdn.microsoft.com/library/azure/dd179338.aspx) on MSDN.
+For more information, see [Understanding the Table Service Data Model](http://msdn.microsoft.com/zh-cn/library/azure/dd179338.aspx) on MSDN.

 ### Cost considerations
 Table storage is relatively inexpensive, but you should include cost estimates for both capacity usage and the quantity of transactions as part of your evaluation of any solution that uses the Table service.
 However, in many scenarios storing denormalized or duplicate data in order to improve the performance or scalability of your solution is a valid approach to take.
-For more information about pricing, see [Storage Pricing Details](http://azure.microsoft.com/pricing/details/storage/).
+For more information about pricing, see [Storage Pricing Details](/home/features/storage/#price).

 ### Comparing Azure Tables and SQL Azure
-For a comparison between Azure SQL Database (a relational database service) and the Table service, see [Microsoft Azure Table Storage and Microsoft Azure SQL Database - Compared and Contrasted](http://msdn.microsoft.com/library/azure/jj553018.aspx) on MSDN.
+For a comparison between Azure SQL Database (a relational database service) and the Table service, see [Windows Azure Table Storage and Windows Azure SQL Database - Compared and Contrasted](http://msdn.microsoft.com/zh-cn/library/azure/jj553018.aspx) on MSDN.

 ## Guidelines for table design
 These lists summarize some of the key guidelines you should keep in mind when you are designing your tables, and this guide will address them all in more detail later in.
 These guidelines are very different from the guidelines you would typically follow for relational database design.